MpStyle/jt/README.md

-# jT - Javascript Template
+# jquery-jt - Javascript Template

-Javascript Template Engine.
-Fast and simple.
+A very fast and simple jquery template engine.
 A lot of attributes supported in only 1,5 KB

 ## Installation